skills/idea-to-app-with-spark/.github/steps/2-step.md

    <img width="350" alt="Spark chat with live progress information" src="https://github.com/user-attachments/assets/652bf9b3-9e22-4575-8980-e8841f3dece5">

 ### ⌨️ Activity: Target a specific change

+We've realized the side configuration panel in our app is taking up a lot of screen space.
+Let's have Spark change that for use.

 1. Above the live preview, find the toolbar in the top right.